 What sort of issues do you treat?

-We are experienced mental health clinicians trained to treat a wide range of issues, ranging from difficulties with adjustment to CUMC or New York City to anxiety and mood disorders, eating disorders, substance abuse, and trauma, as well as interpersonal concerns, such as relationship problems, identity issues, sexual and intimacy issues, and loss or grief.
+We are experienced mental health clinicians trained to treat a wide range of issues, ranging from difficulties with adjustment to CUIMC or New York City to anxiety and mood disorders, eating disorders, substance abuse, and trauma, as well as interpersonal concerns, such as relationship problems, identity issues, sexual and intimacy issues, and loss or grief.
 Our clinicians are trained in a variety of modalities (psychodynamic psychotherapy, cognitive behavioral therapy, mindfulness-based therapy) and have specific training in eating disorders, substance abuse, and trauma.